Nauclerus

-Nauclerus was a genus of birds of prey, containing the African and American swallow-tailed kites.
-Though similar, the two species are not closely related, belonging to separate subfamilies Elaninae and Perninae.
+Nauclerus is an obsolete genus of birds of prey, containing the swallow-tailed and scissor-tailed kites.
+Though similar, the two species are not closely related, belonging to separate subfamilies, namely Perninae and Elaninae, respectively.

 The term is preserved in the modern French common names "élanion naucler" and "naucler à queue fourchue".

 Taxonomy

 The name Nauclerus was published by Nicholas Aylward Vigors in 1825, and used by other authors in the 19th century.